phlong3105/mon/docs/prompts.md

 - Add comments to help maintainers understand the code's intetions.
 - ALWAYS wrap lines at 100, can extend to 120 for readability.
 - ALWAYS align code by assignment(=, +=, -=, *=, /=), colon(:) and comma(,).
 Also support function call.

-Check and optimize the code in $CURRENT_FILE
+- DO NOT CHANGE the docstrings.

+Please process with the following code:
+$CURRENT_FILE
 ```

 ---